jmjustis/BasketballData/README.md

 df$TOTAL_POINTS <- c(TOTAL_POINTS)

 ### Data preparation for business question 3: Optimal Geolocation
+Extracted the columns i needed from the SQL file and downloading it and importing it as a cvs file using the read_csv() function. assigned the the file to the df variable.

+df <- df[,-1]  Used this code to get rid of the unnecessary indexes and then procceded to check for NA's using the length(df$var[is.na(df$var)] to check for NA's across the variables.

+Then procceded to eliminate them accordingly, for numeric variables like PTS, AST.
+REB and ALL_STAR_APPEARANCES all NA's were replaced with zeros using: df$PTS[is.na(df$PTS)] <- 0 df$AST[is.na(df$AST)] <- 0 df$REB[is.na(df$REB)] <- 0
+df$ALL_STAR_APPEARANCES[is.na(df$ALL_STAR_APPEARANCES)] <- 0

+Then separated the dataframe into US players and international players using the filter function from tidyverse

+df %>% filter(COUNTRY == 'USA') -> USdf

+#International players
+df %>% filter(COUNTRY != 'USA') -> INTdf

+With this now I was able to work with the data for selecting the top schools and with the international players date to see which country tends to have the most productive players in terms of points, assists and rebounds.

+For the Maps preparation it was particularly challenging because i had to extract the coordinates from the schools,and since the amount of schools was too great it was necessary to further organize the data using the group_by() function in combination with summarize to see where the top schools are in terms of both all star players and amount of nba players developed overall.

+Created a separate vector variable concatenating the top schools locations and with the "https://nominatim.openstreetmap.org/search/" i was able to create two functions that would allow me to extract the latitude and longitude coordinates given the school name and state.
+It would do that with the paste0() function where it would grab this link and paste the school adresss and then return as.numeric() both latitude and longitude using JsonLite within the function in which all the code is included in the appendix.

+Once the coordinates have been extracted, I used data.frame() to join the latitude, longitude and location to the filtered dataframe and from there proceded to make the mapping with ggmaps and ggplot().
 ## 4. Descriptive Statistics & Visualizations

 ### Statistics & Visualizations for Business Question 1: Salary vs. Player Performance